-The AIB is seeking proposals from host schools wishing to host either the 2020 or the 2021 AIB Annual Meeting.
-The board has identified preferred locations for these conferences as East Asia and Central or South America.
+The AIB is seeking proposals from host schools wishing to host the 2020 AIB Annual Meeting.
+The board has identified preferred locations for these conferences as East Asia or Central or South America.

 The host school, in consultation with the Executive Secretariat, help identify the meeting venue, identify Gala event location, plan site visits to locations of interest in the area (e.g. factory tours), and provide on-site staff support during the conference.